 Estée Lauder is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “The Estée Lauder Companies does not test on animals and we never ask others to do so on our behalf.
 If a regulatory body demands it for its safety or regulatory assessment, an exception can be made.
 Our consumers can be certain that we are committed to producing only the highest quality beauty products which meet our exacting efficacy, safety and ethical standards.”